Flag

 Sanctions

-Iran, as a UN member, must adhere to sanctions imposed by the UN Security Council, which are designed to maintain international peace and security.
-Since 1966, the Security Council has established 31 sanctions regimes, with 15 ongoing as of October 2023, focusing on political conflicts, nuclear non-proliferation, and counter-terrorism.
-The sanctions are administered by a committee and are intended to be part of a broader strategy for peace rather than purely punitive measures.
+Iran, as a UN member, is obligated to comply with sanctions imposed by the UN Security Council, which aims to maintain international peace and security through various measures.
+Since 1966, the Security Council has established 31 sanctions regimes, with 15 currently active, focusing on political settlements, nuclear non-proliferation, and counter-terrorism, while ensuring the rights of those targeted are considered.

 Bribery & Corruption